modxcms/revolution/_build/templates/default/README.md

 ```bash
 grunt
 ```
 _Note: grunt is now watching files for changes.
-When Sass files are changed CSS will automatically be generated._
+When Sass files are changed CSS will automatically be generated.<br>Install the [LiveReload browser](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) extension to inject CSS changes without a page refresh._

 Fetch dependencies (such as bourbon), move items into place and compile by running: